22 September 2025

 Money isn’t material.

 I know; pocket change is a physical thing.
 As are dollar bills.
 But these items only represent the actual value of money.
 That’s why people will pick up a quarter when they find one in the street, but they won’t pick up a washer.
 (Or even pennies anymore.)
 They’ll pick up a $10 bill, but not a napkin.
 Currency makes money appear tangible.
-In fact money is a cloud of mathematics, behavioral psychology, economic theory, and political theory.
+The reality is money is a cloud of mathematics, behavioral psychology, economic theory, and political theory.
 When we convert it into bills, coins, and bonds, we make it look tangible, solid, countable, and controllable.
-It may be countable and controllable, but it’s really not solid.
+But it’s really not solid.

 Goldbugs insist such acts artificially alter gold’s price. ’Cause they refuse to believe gold doesn’t have a fixed value.
 Which only proves they’ve no idea how money works.
 All value is entirely based on belief: What do people imagine something’s worth?
 Same with trading cards, collectible toys, art, memorabilia, silver, gold, and the dollar.

 The U.S. dollar is worth a dollar because the American people believe it buys a dollar’s worth of something.
-If we figure a dollar can buy a cup of coffee, that’s how far its power extends: Any coffee sold for more than a dollar is “too much,” or less than a dollar is “a bargain.”
-Everything gets tied to that dollar=coffee metric.
+If we figure a dollar can buy a can of soda, that’s how far its power extends: Any soda sold for more than a dollar is “too much,” or less than a dollar is “a bargain.”
+Everything gets tied to that dollar=soda metric.
 We don’t even think about why they should be equal.
 Says who?
 Um… the government?
 The Federal Reserve?
 The economy?
-(Clearly not Starbucks.)
+(Clearly not restaurants.)
 The collective belief of every American?

 Actually… yeah it is collective belief.

 Gold works precisely the same way.
-Gold is worth $40 per gram because gold buyers believe it’s worth $40 per gram.
+Gold is worth $120 per gram because gold buyers believe it’s worth $120 per gram.
 When they don’t anymore, that’ll change.
 Might go up, or down.
 Claiming, “But its real value never changes” is the illusion: Everything’s real value changes.
-And you don’t want two speculators who don’t mind bankrupting the world, wielding the power to make those changes so they can enrich themselves.
+And you don’t want two speculators who don’t mind bankrupting the world, wielding the power to make these changes so they can enrich themselves.
 That’s why we abandoned the gold standard.

 Stocks are a more obvious example.
 A corporation might make no money, and hasn’t for years, but it’s an internet company, and people are convinced they should put their hopes (“put stock”) in internet companies, so its stock is outrageously overvalued.
 Some ninny on CNBC with a sound effects box said it’s worth a lot, so it is.
 Conversely another company might be really profitable, doing great, very stable, yet its stock value is low because stockholders think it should be inexpensive.